agabor/docs/_includes/graphql/customisation.md

     savedCartItem = await existingCartItem.save();
   } else {
-    // The item has not yet been added; create a new cartItem object. const CartItem = Parse.Object.extend("CartItem");
+    // The item has not yet been added; create a new cartItem object. const CartItem = MSG.Object.extend("CartItem");
     const cartItem = new CartItem();
     savedCartItem = await cartItem.save({ quantity: 1, item, user });
   }

-  // Encode the Parse objectId to a Relay Node Id
+  // Encode the MSG objectId to a Relay Node Id
-  // for Parse GraphQL use.
+  // for MSG GraphQL use.
   const cartItemId = toGlobalId('CartItem', savedCartItem.id);

   // Convert to a JSON object to handle adding the